xiaofanliang/starter-hugo-academic/content/authors/admin/_index.md

   url: https://planning.gatech.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include spatial social networks, urban analytics, and digital civics.
+bio: My research interests include spatial social networks, urban analytics, and participatory planning.

 # Interests to show in About widget
 interests: